sevcsik/sevdev.hu/blog/posts/2018-09-30-failure-culture-beyond-blaming.md

 Be proactive and find ways to catch mistakes like this in the future.
 Maybe a new tool could help to catch this earlier or the [working agreement][working-agreement] should be extended.
 Be sure to bring up the issue on your next retrospective.

 What you should not do is to shift blame to others.
 Yes, you made the mistake, but it passed the review and testing! *They also made a mistake!*.
 Perhaps they did, but it doesn't make your mistake smaller.
-Leave it the dealing with their part of the responsibility to them, and concentrate on your own.
+Leave the dealing with their part of the responsibility to them, and concentrate on your own.

 On the other hand, if you see someone taking responsibility and you also feel responsible, join the discussion and elaborate how you could do your part better.